 Published by the North Carolina Bar Association’s Appellate Rules Committee, the Appellate Style Manual is the place to start for any formatting and procedural questions you face in an appeal in North Carolina’s Appellate courts.

-Guide writen by NCBA Appellate Rules Committee designed to assist lawyers appearing in North Carolina’s state appellate courts.
+Guide written by NCBA Appellate Rules Committee designed to assist lawyers appearing in North Carolina’s state appellate courts.
 In addition to providing an overview of various issues pertaining to appealability, the guide illustrates the appealability of many practical examples of interlocutory orders.

 Notice of Appeal Tip Sheet